Improving teaching and learning in English

 - There remains more work to be done, including in KS1 reducing differences between Pupil Premium and non.

 By providing a common structure and language for staff to plan from, collaboration has been increased and workload reduced.
 Teachers do not need to spend time finding texts, activities and considering how to plan a unit, as this is formatted for them.
-Furthermore, with both long and medium term plans in place, teachers can draw upon these in future years.
+Furthermore, with both long and medium-term plans in place, teachers can draw upon these in future years.
 This frees up time to consider the direct needs of the pupils at the same time as reducing teacher workload.

-Moving forwards it will be essential to ensure that there is complete consistency.
+Moving forward it will be essential to ensure that there is complete consistency.
 There has been a clear drive to improve standards in order to raise outcomes for children and also to secure a Good Ofsted judgement.
-I will now need to ensure that the teaching and learning is embedded and that new staff are trained quickly.
+I will now need to ensure that teaching and learning is embedded and that new staff are trained quickly.
 Part of the aim of the project was to ensure that colleagues within the English team were skilled and motivated to lead independently.